 Schmidt: Tick season is upon us

-With warmer spring weather, tick season is officially upon us-even though some folks in Pierce and surrounding counties have been seeing ticks since early April.
+With warmer spring weather, tick season is officially upon us even though some folks in Pierce and surrounding counties have been seeing ticks for several weeks now.

 While at one time the black-legged tick did not occur naturally in North Dakota and were only brought in from neighboring states, they have been slowing moving westward, and for the first time in recent years have been found and thought to be established in some areas of North Dakota.
 Lyme disease is vectored by the black-legged tick, also known as deer ticks.

 Symptoms of Lyme disease include: Bull’s eye rash, headache, fever, and fatigue.
 In a worst case scenario, infections can cause arthritic joints, affect the nervous system causing facial paralysis, and also cause spinal cord, brain, or heart problems.
 Lyme disease must be treated immediately with antibiotics.
 Recovery, if treated early, can take 2-3 weeks.
 The longer an individual waits to seek treatment, symptoms will become more severe and the disease difficult to cure.
 For more information on Lyme disease, please visit the Center for Disease Control (CDC) website: www.cdc.gov/Lyme/ .